Lifespan: 15xx to 9/9 of Tenshō 14 (1586)

 Rank: bushō, daimyō

-Title: Junior Fifth Rank (Lower), Lieutenant of the Left Division, General of the Left Division, Governor of Iyo
+Title: Junior Fifth Rank (Lower), Lieutenant of the Left Division, Inspector of the Left Division, Governor of Iyo

 Lord: Rokkaku Sadayori (?) → Oda Nobunaga → Oda Hidenobu → Toyotomi Hideyoshi